Navise/University/README.md

 ## Django Script Execution

-To execute the PowerShell scripts for Django tasks, follow these steps:
+To execute the PowerShell scripts for Django Lab, follow these steps:
 The script is  according to lab program number with .ps1

 ### Option 1: Download Locally